a-bangk/less-time/README.md

 # adam-time
-A simple site that always shows the current Adam time
+A simple site that always shows the current Adam-time

+To push new build to azure:
+# git push azure main